vim-advent-calendar/vimways.org/content/2018/shlomif-if_pyth-cookbook.md

 Some notes:

-1. Note the use of `join` and `split` to convert from a list/array of lines to a single string and back.
+1. Note the use of `join` and `split` to convert from a list/array of lines to a single, multi-line, string and back.
 2. Wrapping the index inside a list is needed so it can be changed by the inner subroutine.
 3. `vim.current.range` contains the current range.